tinylog-org/website/content/documentation/configuration.md

  Policy        | Description
 :--------------|:------------
  `daily`       | <p>Starts a new log file every day</p><p>By default, a new log file is started at midnight.
-However, the desired time can be defined in 24-hour format, such as: "`daily: 03:00`".
-The time zone can also be explicitly set, such as: "`daily: 03:00 UTC`".</p>
+However, the desired time can be defined in 24-hour format, such as: "`daily: 03:00`".</p>
  `monthly`     | <p>Starts a new log file on the first day of each month</p><p>By default, a new log file is started at midnight.
-However, the desired time can be defined in 24-hour format, such as: "`monthly: 03:00`".
-The time zone can also be explicitly set, such as: "`monthly: 03:00 UTC`".</p>
+However, the desired time can be defined in 24-hour format, such as: "`monthly: 03:00`".</p>
  `size: <max>` | <p>Starts a new log file if the next log entry would exceed the maximum file size for the current log file</p><p>This policy ensures that a log file never exceeds the specified maximum file size.
 The file size can be set in bytes, KB, MB, or GB, such as: "`size: 32 MB`".
 Since tinylog never spreads a single log entry over multiple log files, full log files are usually a few bytes smaller than the specified maximum file size.</p>
  `startup`     | Starts a new log file at every application startup `weekly`      | <p>Starts a new log file every week</p><p>By default, a new log file is started at midnight on the first day of the week.
 The first day of the week depends on the [locale](#locale) and is usually a Sunday or Monday.
 However, the desired weekday can be freely defined, such as: "`weekly: Saturday`".
-The time with or without time zone can also be explicitly set, such as: "`weekly: Saturday 03:00 UTC`".</p>
+The time with can also be explicitly set, such as: "`weekly: Saturday 03:00`".</p>

 It is possible to define multiple policies for the same file writer.